Stephen Strasburg: Pitch repertoire and approach

-Strasburg's repertoire features five pitches: a four-seam fastball, his primary pitch at 95–97 mph, which was recorded as high as 100 mph early in his career, and for which in the 2010 season was one of only three starting pitchers to have pitches of over 100 mph, and all did so at least 21 times (Justin Verlander and Ubaldo Jimenez); a two-seam fastball at 94–95 mph; a curveball that Strasburg himself refers to as a slurve at 80–83 mph; a changeup at 87–90 mph. and a hybrid pitch he began using regularly in the 2016 season that his catcher Wilson Ramos described as a "slider-cutter," which moves laterally at 87–91 mph.
+Strasburg's repertoire featured five pitches: a four-seam fastball, his primary pitch at 95–97 mph, which was recorded as high as 100 mph early in his career, and for which in the 2010 season was one of only three starting pitchers to have pitches of over 100 mph, and all did so at least 21 times (Justin Verlander and Ubaldo Jimenez); a two-seam fastball at 94–95 mph; a curveball that Strasburg himself refers to as a slurve at 80–83 mph; a changeup at 87–90 mph. and a hybrid pitch he began using regularly in the 2016 season that his catcher Wilson Ramos described as a "slider-cutter", which moves laterally at 87–91 mph.
 Strasburg throws a mix of all his pitches to left-handed hitters, but he mostly eliminates the changeup when facing right-handed hitters.
 He is liable to throw his four-seamer or slurve to right-handers with two strikes, and adds the changeup in those counts against lefties.

 His velocity was not significantly affected by his Tommy John surgery in 2010.
 He had the fastest four-seam fastball among starting pitchers in the 2012 season, averaging 96.5 mph.
-However, he had only one pitch in the seven seasons since Tommy John surgery to top over 100 mph.
+However, in seven seasons after Tommy John surgery he only had one pitch surpass 100 mph.

-Strasburg has a high strikeout rate of 11.2 per 9 innings through his first 251 1/3 MLB innings.
+Strasburg had a high strikeout rate of 11.2 per 9 innings through his first 251 1/3 MLB innings.
 This corresponds with high swing-and-miss rates across all of his pitches, including 54% on his changeup—the highest whiff rate among all starting pitchers' changeups since PITCHf/x began tracking pitches.
-Through the 2012 season, Strasburg's career strikeout-to-walk ratio of 4.67 would rank second all-time if he had enough innings to qualify.
-Strasburg maintains that his high strikeout rate is not intentional, and in fact is a hindrance to maintaining low pitch counts.
+Strasburg maintained that his high strikeout rate was not intentional, and in fact was a hindrance to maintaining low pitch counts.